Yoga for Trauma, Depression, Anxiety & Back Pain

 Sensitive to the Aging Process

 Unlike today's popular and eye pleasing styles of yoga, I like to think of ancient themes: effortless...elasticity...becoming one...doing by not doing.

 In my own training, and now at 57, I've gravitated toward yoga as art.
-Rather than pushing the body into dishonorable conditions, I resort to slow movements that gently push the aging body while respecting its limitations.
+Rather than pushing the body into dishonorable conditions, I resort to slow movements that honors the aging process.

 This includes not only the body as it is introduced to physical limitations and conditions, but also the mental and emotional components as they begin to face existential questions.

 One-on-One Gentle Yoga for 40 and Older

 Yoga is an excellent grounding force to reconnect with the body and the present

 Yoga can directly manipulate the conditions of the body influenced by depression